 What medical services are available?

 This list provides a general overview of the services that we offer.

 Any degree-seeking, currently registered Macalester student may use our services, not just those on the “Macalester insurance.”
 We do not see faculty, staff, or alumni.

-Do you do trans-affirming medical care?
+Do you offer gender affirming medical care?

 I or my partner needs emergency contraception (EC).
 What do we do?

 We provide non-prescription EC for $15 per dose.
 If you require EC outside of office hours it is available to any person 17 or over, of any gender, without a prescription from local pharmacies.
 Protip: you can buy a dose of EC before an emergency occurs and keep it in your room.